 Integrating the Velocity Loss Data into the Proximity to Failure Data

 Now that we’ve established that the optimal proximity to failure within 0 – 25 VL varies depending on the % of 1RM that is used, what is the minimum proximity to failure that we should be training at and what is the maximum proximity to failure that we should be training at?
 For example, since VL10 corresponds to ~4 RPE at 70% of 1RM, should we be doing sets with 70% of 1RM at ~4 RPE?
 In short, the answer is: no. I think you should be training at a minimum of ~5 RPE just to ensure that you are training close enough to failure in order to optimize strength and hypertrophy outcomes.
+If you want to know which exercises to do you can use our VBT ultimate guide.

 But first, why must we integrate the VL literature into the literature directly looking at different proximities to failure, and why should we not integrate the proximity to failure literature into the VL literature?
 There are two studies demonstrating significantly greater 1RM strength adaptations for high proximity to failure training over low proximity to failure training (10, 11).
 However, there are no studies demonstrating significantly greater 1RM strength adaptations between groups within the VL literature that looked at the squat (or smith machine squat) or the bench press (or weight stack bench press) aside from the pullup study which only compared VL25 to VL50.